Bush Barrow: Description

-Bush Barrow is situated around 1 kilometre southwest of Stonehenge on Normanton Down.
+Bush Barrow lies around 1 kilometre southwest of Stonehenge on Normanton Down.
 It forms part of the Normanton Down Barrows cemetery.
-The surviving earthworks have an overall diameter of 49 metres and comprise a large mound with breaks in the slope suggesting three phases of development.
+The surviving earthworks have an overall diameter of 49 metres and comprise a large mound, with breaks in the slope suggesting three phases of development.
 The barrow currently stands 3.3 metres high and its summit measures 10.5 metres in diameter.

 The barrow is one of the "associated sites" in the World Heritage Site covering Stonehenge, Avebury and Associated Sites (Cultural, ID 373, 1986).
 The Normanton Down round barrow cemetery comprises some 40 barrows strung out along an east-west aligned ridge.
-Bush Barrow (so named by Cunnington because it had bushes on it) is towards the western end of the line of barrows, sited at the highest point of the ridge.
+Bush Barrow (so named by Cunnington because it had bushes on it) is towards the western end of the line of barrows, at the highest point of the ridge.

+Designation and access

+The barrow was designated as a scheduled monument in 1925, at the same time as the rest of the Normanton Down cemetery.

+The land is in private ownership, although a bridleway passes close to the west of the barrow.
+In 2010, it was within a nature conservation area with controlled numbers of livestock, where the Royal Society for the Protection of Birds had a project to encourage several species of rare birds to breed.

 Contents

 The barrow was excavated in 1808 by William Cunnington for Sir Richard Colt Hoare.
 It contained a male skeleton with a collection of funerary goods that make it "the richest and most significant example of a Bronze Age burial monument not only in the Normanton Group or in association with Stonehenge, but arguably in the whole of Britain".
-The items date the burial to the early Bronze Age, circa 1900 BC, and include a large 'lozenge'-shaped sheet of gold, a sheet gold belt plate, three bronze daggers, a bronze axe, a stone macehead and bronze rivets, all on display at the Wiltshire Museum, Devizes.
+The items date the burial to the early Bronze Age, circa 1950 BC, and include a large 'lozenge'-shaped sheet of gold, a sheet gold belt plate, three bronze daggers, a bronze axe, a stone macehead and bronze rivets, all held by the Wiltshire Museum, Devizes.